 Here is relationship expert Michael Fiore. explaining texts as a form of communication for relationships:

-Hopefully, you took the opportunity to download the two free reports towards the top of the post, that help to lay out some of the dos and don’ts of texting your ex.
+Hopefully, you took the opportunity to download the two free reports towards the top of the post, which explain some things that you absolutely shouldn’t do when texting your ex-boyfriend.
 Both of which were written by Mr. Fiore as an introduction to his “Text Your Ex Back”.

 If you are serious about wanting to get back with your ex, please click the image below to watch a free video and try “Text Your Ex Back” with a full 60 day money back guarantee: